unsol/design/backwardsCompatibility.md

 ## Identification of code
 We assume there is some sort of code handler function that all clients have implemented.
-The code handler identifies the instruction set type by whether it starts with WASM's magic number or not.
+The code handler identifies the instruction set type by whether it starts with the *eWASM preamble* or not.

+The *eWASM preamble* consists of an invalid EVM1 opcode (`0xEF`) followed by the WASM magic number.

 The WASM magic number is the following byte sequence: `0x00, 0x61, 0x73, 0x6d`.